 In any event, several of their respective brothers and sisters attended.
 The photo on the right, presumably taken by Alban, shows a family group from this event.
 Other brothers (and sisters?) attended, but this was the group which the photos focused on.

 Daphné is holding her little sister Lou, whose maman Anna was Pierre’s girlfriend after Marie-Hélène moved out.
 Next to her is Severine, whose maman is France-Lise, Pierre’s girlfriend before he moved in with Marie-Hélène, and who was dating (maybe already engaged to) Gareth, on the right.
 This last couple lived in London, apparently, because Gareth had the good judgment to be born on my side of the English Channel!

-Their father’s extended family must be a wonderful little community to jump back into for both Daphné and Alban.
+Their father’s extended family, lots of siblings, most close to them in age, must be a wonderful little community to jump back into for both Daphné and Alban.

 The great thing about a diligent photographer is that she captures the mood in a way that no written or oral report could.
 At La Grée, Daphné and Alban had a visibly fun time fooling around by themselves.
 The dates on the photos show that they were alone with their grandfather for the first two or three days, and made the most of it.

 Then came the visitors!
 La Grée was always a social place.
 It’s a cottage, not a house, with a caravan parked outside and sometimes a tent pitched outside, each for the overflow, but the size never mattered.
 There was always room for all.
 In fact, the limited space prompted a kind of sharing and adaptation which would never have occurred in a larger property.